rolfen/preferred_wifi/README.md

 ## Motivation

-NetworkManager can connecte automatically to wifi networks.
+NetworkManager can connect automatically to wifi networks.
 However it will not reconnect to a different wifi network if it is already connected to one.

 ## Requirements